bhaaksema/guanaco-doc/index.md

 Note also that in Meyer & Hoek (1995), the rules HS, HS $\leftrightarrow$, CO and CO $\leftrightarrow$ allow for more than two premises.
 But the program cannot determine how many premises they should generate.
 For example, we can justify $\varphi \to \psi$ with HS with two premises, but also three, four or more.
 For instance, we could use $\varphi \to \chi$, $\chi \to \chi'$ and $\chi'\to\psi$ (this is three premises).
 But this is not problematic.
 If we can use these rules with $n$ premises, we can also use them with 2 premises $n-1$ times.
 For example, suppose we want to prove $\varphi\to\psi$ from the premises $\varphi \to \chi$, $\chi \to \chi'$ and $\chi'\to\psi$.
 Instead of applying HS once using all three premises, we can also apply HS twice ($3-1=2$) to get the same result.
 In this case we get $\varphi\to\chi'$ by applying HS to $\varphi \to \chi$ and $\chi \to \chi'$, and then we get $\varphi\to\psi$ by applying HS to $\varphi \to \chi'$ and $\chi'\to\psi$.
 So due to time constraints for this project, we do not facilitate HS, HS $\leftrightarrow$, CO and CO $\leftrightarrow$ with more than two premises.
-If we are to expand this project in the future, we will aim to make such a feature available.
-For now, this will not entail issues for the program (except for some user inconvenience).
+This will not entail issues for the program, except for some user inconvenience.

 ### Generating syntactic proofs